 “It’s really been life-changing,” says Neeley.
 “It’s been incredible to see how much I’ve stepped out of my comfort zone since freshman year...I’ve really broadened my views, broadened my perspectives on a lot of different things...That’s been amazing.”

-If you’re interested in participating in the Emerging Leaders program, express your interest to a professor or advisor and be on the lookout for a call for nominations!
+If you’re interested in participating in the Emerging Leaders program, be on the lookout in the fall for a call for nominations.